Troubling SHARP Surveys

 On January 15th, 2011, Utah Eagle Forum held their annual convention and among the speakers was Pamela Smith, speaking on the use of SHARP surveys in our schools.
 I believe these surveys are being administered on March 10th around the state.
 I strongly recommend you watch the video here and read the material below before you allow your child to be subjected to this survey.
 The video quality here isn’t the greatest, but the content is vital.

-To see copies of the survey, go here: http://sharp.tooeleschools.org/Questions.aspx
+To see copies of the survey, go here: https://sharp.tooeleschools.org/Questions.aspx

 Here’s some summary information provided by Pamela.